lav30/nobelprizes/index.md

 ![Title](Images/l.png?raw=true "Title")

 ### 10. Relplot of Age vs Years plotted for both Genders
 This plot is an extension of Figure 6, with the axes reversed.
+Each point on the both the graphs represents a Nobel Prize awardee categorized by age and year awarded.

 ![Title](Images/m.png?raw=true "Title")